judgej/PHPNE-Laravel-Architecture/README.md

 The code samples leave out various sections for clarity, so use them in conjunction with the officials Laravel 5.1 documentation.

+There are no speaker notes yet - I intend to add those to provide some reasoning behind examples.

 ## License

 MIT licensed